Tendonitis

 • swelling, sometimes with heat or redness

-• your symptoms do not improve within a few weeks
+• you have injured a joint and your symptoms do not improve within a few weeks

 • you're in a lot of pain

-• you think you have ruptured (torn) a tendon
+• you think you have ruptured a tendon

-A GP may prescribe a stronger painkiller or cream or gel on your skin to ease pain.
+If you need treatment for tendonitis a GP may prescribe a stronger painkiller or suggest you use an ibuprofen gel on your skin to ease the pain.

 Some people with severe tendonitis may be offered: